anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

-# Password obfuscator
+# Password obfuscation

 ![Safe pic](https://github.com/anton-k/haskell-wushu-panda/blob/main/img/password-obfuscator.jpg)

 Many web sites do want to know our credentials.
-Hopefully they use obfuscation techniques to prevent stealing of the paswords and reusal of them on other platforms.
-Hopefully they do it but unfortunately some don't do that and even don't do that on purpose.
+Hopefully they use obfuscation techniques to prevent stealing of the passwords and reuse of them on other platforms.
+Hopefully they do it but unfortunately some of them don't do that and even don't do that on purpose.

 As martial pandas we know lots of top secrets and we'd like to keep them safe.
-So let's create a tool to obfuscate the passeords so that we can easily generate passwords for various platforms.
+So let's create a tool to obfuscate the passwords so that we can easily generate passwords for various platforms.

 Our requirements: it should be easy to
 * generate strong passwords
 * update passwords if it's reused or expired
-* we don't know the passwrds and can not look them up (auto copy paste)
+* we don't know the passwords and can not look them up (auto copy paste)

 ## Password obfuscation theory